Zhiqiangcao/website_czq/content/vitae.md

 1. Zhiqiang Cao, Hui Li, M.Y.Wong.
 (2018).
 Functional-Coefficient Autoregressive and Linear Regression Mixed Model for Nonlinear Time Series. _Proceedings of 33th International Workshop on Statistical Modelling_, 2,37-41.

 1. Zhiqiang Cao, L.L.Hui, M.Y.Wong.
 (2018).
 New approaches to obtaining individual peak height velocity and age at peak height velocity from the SITAR model. _Computer Methods and Programs in Biomedicine_, 163,79-85.

+### In Chinese

+Papers:

+1. Zhiqiang Cao, Hui Li, Xingwei Tong.
+(2015).
+A Long Memory Regression Model of IF1407 Contract and Investment Strategy. _Journal of Beijing Normal University_, Natural Science, 51(4):348-353.
+1. Zhiqiang Cao, Hui Li.
+(2015).
+Analysis of Gold Price Fluctuations Based on Intervention Model. _Journal of Mathematics in Practice and Theory_, 45(15):146-153.
+1. Zhiqiang Cao, Yang Wang, Wei Li.(2015).
+Aalen Model and its Application in Medical Research. _Chinese Journal of Health Statistics_, 32(2):335-337.
+1. Zhiqiang Cao, Yang Wang, Wei Li.(2015).
+Comparison of Semi-parametric and Nonparametric Additive Hazards Models: with Tamiflu and Traditional Chinese Medicine to Treat H1N1 Flu Effect for Example. _Chinese Journal of Health Statistics_, 32(1):22-25.
+1. Jing Lu, Qin Liang, Zhiqiang Cao.(2012).
+Efficiency Evolution of Property Insurance Industry in China based on Three-stage Data Envelopment: Analysis of Unbalance Panel Data from 2004 to 2009. _Insurance Studies_, (5):23-35.
+1. Zhiqiang Cao, Hong Liu, Qin Liang.(2012).
+An Empirical Study of the Life Insurance Market Efficiency based on CCA-Three-Stage DEA Model.
+Application of statistical models: The 2011 national undergraduate statistical modeling contest winners selected papers.
+437-472.
+Beijing: _China Statistics Press_.

 ### Presentations